For Photographers

 Please check the date of this article because it contains information that may become out of date.
 Tax regulations, sales tax rules, copyright laws and privacy laws can change from time to time.
 Always check with proper government sources for up-to-date information.

-In a few days, on July 1, 2014, Canada’s new anti-spam law comes into effect.
-It will probably affect many professional photographers.
+Canada’s new anti-spam law comes into effect on July 1, 2014.
+It may affect many professional photographers.

 Two things to remember: (i) the law is brand new and nothing has been tested in court, and (ii) I’m not a lawyer.